Together-Java/ModernJava/src/first_steps/formatting.md

 System.out.println("Hello, World!");}
 ```

-And keep in mind that this rule of thumb applies to every language constrict that requires a `{` and `}` many of which I will introduce later.
+And keep in mind that this rule of thumb applies to every language construct that requires a `{` and `}` many of which I will introduce later.